thatcherfreeman/utility-dctls/README.md

 **Noise Mode**: Indicates a different noise mode.
 In RGB, noise is computed on each channel independently, In Monochrome Noise mode, I recycle the same random seed for all three channels to avoid introducing chroma noise.

 ---
+### Gain Normalization
+Make a sandwich of two of these DCTLs, with the first set to Reference White and the second set to Normalize White.
+Put linear gain in between, and the normalize white node will apply a global gain adjustment (exposure) to all three channels such that the mean or max of a (1, 1, 1) input to your linear gain adjustment is restored to 1.0.

+#### DCTL Parameters
+**Mode**: If set to Reference white, this replaces the top left pixel with a (1, 1, 1) chip.
+If set to Normalize, this reads that chip, computes a normalization, and then applies an exposure adjustment to bring the rendered chip to 1.
+Also clones over the chip so that it's not visible in your image anymore.

+**Normalization**: Choose between Max or Mean to determine whether the max of the channels of the pixel in the corner is used, or the mean of its channels.

+---